What is predatory publishing?

 - Peer review.
 The journal provides clear information about its peer review practices on its website.

 - Discovery and visibility.
 The journal is indexed by the databases you normally use in the course of your own research.
 Ulrich's periodicals directory is a good tool for this purpose.
+Magazines for Libraries (available only in print) includes academic journals in its listings, and may also be useful.
 Caveat: New journals may be ineligible for inclusion in some indexing services, and many services are biased towards English language publications from Europe and North America.

-- If published in Africa, the journal hosted African Journals Online (AJOL).
+- If published in Africa, the journal is hosted on African Journals Online (AJOL).
 The Journal Publishing Practices and Standards (JPPS) framework also provides an assessment of journals on this platform.

 - Fees.
 Information on fees charged is clearly communicated and easy to find on the journal's website.